aahsnr-configs/emacs/notes/devenvv2.md

 (add-hook 'after-init-hook #'dap-mode-load-breakpoints)

 ;; --- Built-in UI Integration ---
-;; Enable the automatic UI layout management.
 (dap-ui-mode 1)
-;; Enable the floating controls for a richer debugging UI.
 (dap-ui-controls-mode 1)

 ;; Use GUD's tooltip mode for mouse-hover variable inspection in the UI buffers.